Russel88/MicEco/README.md

 Rarefaction curve (theoretical and fast) from a phyloseq object.
 Output ready for plotting in ggplot2

+#### ps_tax_clean

+Clean tax_table such that NAs are replaced with names of the most specific known taxonomy prefixed with the rank.

 ## Miscellaneous functions
 #### adonis_OmegaSq